johnhenry/vimble/readme.md

 # VMB

 VMB leverages a _subset of_ [node's vm api](https://nodejs.org/api/vm.html),
-to run browser code in sandboxed ennvironments.
+to run code in a sandboxed environment in the browser.

 ```javascript
 import vmb from 'https://cdn.jsdelivr.net/npm/vmb@0.0.0/src/index.mjs';